A Survey on Efficient Vision-Language-Action Models: Abstract

 \section{Abstract}

 \justifying Vision-Language-Action models (VLAs) represent a significant frontier in embodied intelligence, aiming to bridge digital knowledge with physical-world interaction.
-While these models have demonstrated remarkable generalist capabilities, their deployment is severely hampered by the substantial computational and data requirements inherent to their underlying large-scale foundation models.
-Motivated by the urgent need to address these challenges, this survey presents the first comprehensive review of Efficient Vision-Language-Action models (\textbf{Efficient VLAs}) across the entire data-model-training process.
+Despite their remarkable performance, foundational VLAs are hindered by the prohibitive computational and data demands inherent to their large-scale architectures.
+While a surge of recent research has focused on enhancing VLA efficiency, the field lacks a unified framework to consolidate these disparate advancements.
+To bridge this gap, this survey presents the first comprehensive review of Efficient Vision-Language-Action models (\textbf{Efficient VLAs}) across the entire model-training-data pipeline.
 Specifically, we introduce a unified taxonomy to systematically organize the disparate efforts in this domain, categorizing current techniques into three core pillars: \textit{(1) Efficient Model Design}, focusing on efficient architectures and model compression; \textit{(2) Efficient Training}, which reduces computational burdens during model learning; and \textit{(3) Efficient Data Collection}, which addresses the bottlenecks in acquiring and utilizing robotic data.
 Through a critical review of state-of-the-art methods within this framework, this survey not only establishes a foundational reference for the community but also summarizes representative applications, delineates key challenges, and charts a roadmap for future research.
-We maintain a continuously updated project page to track our latest developments: \url{https://evla-survey.github.io/}
+We maintain a continuously updated project page to track our latest developments: \url{https://evla-survey.github.io/}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{